alisw/alisw.github.io/infrastructure-aurora.markdown

   * First do `kdestroy`
   * Then do `kinit`
   * Finally `aurora job list`
   * The three steps above should guarantee that Firefox has the correct token.

+* SSH / running ad-hoc tasks on some of the machines requires extra work, most notably on Costin's `alientest` machines which do not use kerberos.
+In order to be able to login, you need to ask the admin of such machines to add your SSH key to the `.authorised_keys` of the user which has the same name as the role for the job (e.g. `mesostest` for `build/mesostest/devel/hello`).